-This brings us to the third point: the song's ability to create visions of unity and belonging that may not be readily or easily aligned with the 'grand' or 'official'

-narratives of perpaduan and kekitaan among people in multicultural Malaysia.
-Such narratives can be traced as far back as Mahathir Mohamad's Vision 2020 that was "much more ambitious than the older aims of the 1970 Articles of Faith of the State (Rukunegara), which declared it was dedicated to "achieving a greater unity of all [Malaysia's] peoples" (Hooker, 2004: 161), and the more recent 1Malaysia concept by Najib Tun Razak, deemed as "a national formula to foster the coming into being of a Malaysian race, thus uniting Malaysians of various races and religions" (Najib Razak et al., 2010: 77).
-Numerous studies, however, have shown that there exist competing meanings of unity, belonging, and identity among Malaysia's peoples: from the 'authority-defined meanings that are delineated along with official definitions of national unity, belonging, and identity, as well as in terms of religious, ethnic and political lines (Holst, 2012; Verma 2019), to the 'everyday-defined' meanings that are constructed based on people's lived experiences and material conditions, which are shaped by their social-economic statuses, gender, media consumption and so on (Postill, 2006; Joseph, 2014).
-This reminds us of Shamsul A. B.'s (1996a) two social reality contexts in which the processes of identity formation in Malaysia take place.
-The two social reality contexts can be used to understand why some audience members identified themselves more closely with their state of origin and their sense of belonging and membership to the state.
-Rather than accusing these individuals or groups of people of being 'un-Malaysian' because of their strong sense of semangat kenegerian (state-based nationalism), it will be more useful to discuss why they decide to identify themselves as Sarawakian, and how they justify their decisions to do so.
+This brings us to the third point: the song's ability to create visions of unity and belonging that may not be readily or easily aligned with the "grand" or "official" narratives of perpaduan and kekitaan among people in multicultural Malaysia.
+Such narratives can be traced as far back as Mahathir Mohamad's Vision 2020 that was "much more ambitious than the older aims of the 1970 Articles of Faith of the State (Rukun Negara), which declared it was dedicated to "achieving a greater unity of all [Malaysia's] peoples" (Hooker 2004, 161), and the more recent 1Malaysia concept by Najib Tun Razak, deemed as "a national formula to foster the coming into being of a Malaysian race, thus uniting Malaysians of various races and religions" (Manja, Khairil Annas and Mazri 2010, 77).
+Numerous studies, however, have shown that there exist competing meanings of unity, belonging and identity among Malaysia's peoples: from the "authority-defined" meanings that are delineated along with official definitions of national unity, belonging, and identity, as well as in terms of religious, ethnic and political lines (Holst 2012; Verma 2019), to the "everyday-defined" meanings that are constructed based on people's lived experiences and material conditions, which are shaped by their social-economic statuses, gender, media consumption and so on (Postill 2006; Joseph 2014).
+This reminds us of Shamsul's (1996a) two social reality contexts in which the processes of identity formation in Malaysia take place.
+The two social reality contexts can be used to understand why some audience members identified themselves more closely with their state of origin and their sense of belonging and membership in the state.
+Rather than accusing these individuals or groups of people of being "un-Malaysian" because of their powerful sense of semangat kenegerian (state-based nationalism), it will be more useful to discuss why they decide to identify themselves as Sarawakian, and how they justify their decisions to do so.

 The 2018 ISEAS Borneo Survey, among others, is a useful point of reference.
-The survey revealed that a majority (65%) of respondents identified themselves as Sarawakian first, with a minority (25%) identifying themselves as Malaysian first (Lee, 2018).
-The survey also revealed the respondents' enthusiasm over the Sarawak government initiative to reinstate English as the official state language and to open up more English medium schools in the state (Lee, 2018).
-Such findings call into question the authority-defined notions of national identity and unity constructed over the years through the Malay language following the Federal Constitution and promoted via national policies on language, education, and culture (Gill, 2014).
-This is not surprising because many people in Sarawak construct their sense of identity, unity, and belonging based on their everyday lived experiences and practices: from the languages that they use in daily conversations (e.g., many can speak Sarawak Malay, and even Iban and Bidayuh, in addition to Malay and English) to their sense of spatial attachment (e.g., orang Kuching/ the people of Kuching).
+The survey revealed that a majority (65%) of respondents identified themselves as Sarawakian first, with a minority (25%) identifying themselves as Malaysian first (Lee 2018).
+The survey also revealed the respondents' enthusiasm over the Sarawak government initiative to reinstate English as the official state language and to open more English medium schools in the state (ibid.).
+Such findings call into question the authority-defined notions of national identity and unity constructed over the years through the Malay language following the Federal Constitution and promoted via national policies on language, education and culture (Gill 2014).
+This is not surprising because many people in Sarawak construct their sense of identity, unity and belonging based on their everyday lived experiences and practices: From the languages that they use in daily conversations (e.g., many can speak Sarawak Malay, and even Iban and Bidayuh, in addition to Malay and English) to their sense of spatial attachment (e.g., orang Kuching/the people of Kuching).